Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Phoenicia/Phoenicia.md

 Phoenicians are probably most well known for having the oldest alphabet.
 This alphabet was based on the Proto-Sinaitic script and was transmitted across the Mediterranean by the Phoenicians.
 It was then used by other civilizations to develop the Arabic script and the Greek alphabet.
 The Greek alphabet was the used to create our modern Latin and Cyrillic alphabets.

-Carthage was created by the Phoenicians possibly as an outpost to ease trade with Spain and Sardinia.
+Carthage was created by the Phoenicians possibly as an intermediate outpost to ease trade with Spain and Sardinia.
 # History
 We have very little surviving history from the Phoenicians themselves, instead most of what we know come from the account of other civilizations and excavations and those are also sparse.
 The early and middle Bronze Age is largely unknown and many sites haven't been excavated yet.